FlameSpyre54/Code1/EjerciciosAlgoritmos.md

 11.b=0
 12.r>= 9.841
 13.a == b or b == c or a == c
-14.hola yo soy fernando
+14.hola yo soy fernando lol
-15. ayuda